theNewDynamic/minjinlee.com/content/news/ny-post-the-10-best-books-to-read-to-beat-coronavirus-boredom.md

 ---
-title: '"The Best Books to Read During The Coronavirus Pandemic, According to PEOPLE Editors"'
+title: The Best Books to Read During The Coronavirus Pandemic, According to PEOPLE Editors
 date: 2020-04-02T00:50:11-04:00
 link_to_original: https://people.com/books/best-books-to-read-during-the-coronavirus-pandemic-people-editors/
 images: []